SuperOfficeDocs/superoffice-docs/docs/service/install/index.md

 We assume you have already run the general SuperOffice CRM server setup to create a database primed with necessary startup data in the language of your choice.

 You need to have a working SuperOffice web services installation before you proceed with the installation of Service as *ejTermsetup.exe* requires it.
-Both Service and SuperOffice web services must be of the same version and run on the same domain from our [release 8.1][1].
+Both Service and SuperOffice web services must be of the same version and run on the same domain from our SuperOffice 8.1.

 ## Run the installer